 By default, every view in every table is a collaborative view, meaning that every collaborator with access to the base (workspace and base collaborators) can see and use that view.
 Personal views are a premium feature which allows a collaborator with creator, editor, or commenter permissions to create views that only the person who created the view can edit, and that are hidden from other collaborators' view bars by default.
 Personal views are available on the Pro plan.
 For more information on Airtable's plans and pricing, see our pricing page.

-If you are in a base in a team that is on a Pro plan, you can create personal views.
+If you are in a base in a workspace that is on a Pro plan, you can create personal views.
 To start, go to the view bar, create a new view, and configure it to your specifications.

 If you toggle the Show everyone's personal views option, then you'll see the personal views that everyone else has made.
 The user profile picture and name of the person who made the personal view will show next to all the views they've created.

 If you select another person's personal view, you will be able to view it, but not configure or edit it in any way.
-(You can, however, duplicate that person's view to use their view configuration for a new team view or for a personal view of your own.)
+(You can, however, duplicate that person's view to use their view configuration for a new collaborative view or for a personal view of your own.)

 A few notes on personal views: